pypr/pysph/docs/source/tutorial/circular_patch.rst

 .. code-block:: python

-    Equation(dest='array_name', sources, *args)
+    Equation(dest='array_name', sources, **kwargs)

 The `dest` argument specifies the *target* or *destination* **ParticleArray** on which this interaction is going to operate on.
 Similarly, the `sources` argument specifies a *list* of **ParticleArrays** from which the contributions are sought.
 For some equations like the EOS, it doesn't make sense to define a list of sources and a `None` suffices.
-The specification essentially tells PySPH that for one time step of the calculation:
+The specification basically tells PySPH that for one time step of the calculation:

     - Use the Tait's EOS to update the properties of the fluid array
     - Compute :math:`\frac{d\rho}{dt}` for the fluid from the fluid